Henry Waterson

 were sold in the nine years the label was alive, more than 20 million from August 1914

-through June 1916 alone.-
+through June 1916 alone.- In fact,

 The records were sold through 5- and 10-cent stores like S. H. Kress, S. S. Kresge,

-F. W. Woolworth (see the label on the back of my record #64 at left), United 5 & 10 Cent Stores,
+F. W. Woolworth, United 5 & 10 Cent Stores,

-a window display like that seen at McCrory, and shipping boxes used to
+article that describes how to build a window display like that seen at McCrory, and shipping boxes used to

 send sample records to McCrory), along with other stores such as

-catalogs.- In fact, the 1915 Spring/Summer
+to see the listings in these catalogs).- In fact, the 1915 Spring/Summer

 Sears catalog (the first catalog to feature these records; see scan